DianaLauraMN/AplicaionesWeb-DHM/README.md

 ## Database characteristics

-1. The database should be with the title "Web Applications-DHM".
+1. The database should be with the title "AplicacionesWeb-DHM".
-2. The database must have 5 collections "Comments", "Municipalities", "Publications", "States", "Users".
+2. The database must have 5 collections "Comments", "Municipalities", "Posts", "States", "Users".
 3. Don't change the string connection, leave "localhost" as default.